Ignacio Hernando de Larramendi y Montiano: MAPFRE: domestic market leader

-The mid-1970s were a crisis period in world economy, affecting Spain and MAPFRE as well.
-Larramendi responded with another reorganization in 1978, based on creation of Corporación MAPFRE as a holding structure and reducing stakes in controlled companies, fully moved to the joint-stock formula.
-The scheme proved transitional and in 1983 was followed by launch of Sistema MAPFRE 85, Mutual at its centre and by means of Corporación controlling all daughter companies, now specializing in 3 areas: transport, various risks and life & re-insurance.
-Once the crisis period faded away the group retained dynamics; in 1983 MAPFRE became market leader on the Spanish insurance market.
+Both Spain and MAPFRE were affected by the mid-1970s crisis period in the world economy.
+Larramendi responded with another reorganisation, creating Corporación MAPFRE in 1978 as a holding structure, reducing stakes in controlled companies, and moving fully to the joint-stock formula.
+The scheme proved transitional and in 1983 was followed by the launch of Sistema MAPFRE 85 with Mutua at its centre and Corporación MAPFRE controlling all the daughter companies.
+The group now specialised in three areas – transport, various risks and life, and re-insurance – and once the crisis period ended the group retained its dynamism to the extent that in 1983 MAPFRE became the market leader on the Spanish insurance market.